-The home study is conducted by a trained social worker over 2 or 3 meetings, and at least 1 meeting must take place in the home.
+The adoption home study process is conducted by a trained social worker over two or three meetings, and at least one meeting must take place in the home.
 Home studies can be conducted by your state adoption division or by a private social worker or agency licensed in your state.

-A typical home study, which is a people study, may require information that is very personal, regarding your employment, finances, health and medical history, insurance coverage, and any criminal background.
+A typical home study (which is really a people study) may require information that is very personal, regarding your employment, finances, health and medical history, insurance coverage, and any criminal background.
 A successful home study typically requires references and the social worker’s recommendation.

 Each home study must meet the general requirements as prescribed by your state’s adoption laws.
 The time it takes to complete a home study may vary from state to state and between the organizations conducting the study.
-On average, the home study process takes 3-6 months to complete, and in most states completion is required prior to child placement in the adoptive home.
+On average, the home study process takes three to six months to complete, and in most states completion is required prior to child placement in the adoptive home.

 Lifetime Adoption is registered with the State of California under the provisions of the Registry of California Adoption Facilitators.
 (CA Family Code Section 8632.5)

 Lifetime Adoption Center is a BBB Accredited Business with an A+ rating